Panel Experiments and Dynamic Causal Effects: A Finite Population Perspective: Introduction

 \section{Introduction}

-Panel experiments, where we sequentially assign units to a random intervention, measure their response and repeat the procedure for a fixed period of time, form the basis of causal inference in many areas of biostatistics (e.g., \cite{MurphyEtAl(01)}), epidemiology (e.g., \cite{Robins(86)}), and psychology (e.g., \cite{lillie2011n}).
+Panel experiments, where we randomly assign units to different interventions, measuring their response and repeating the procedure in several periods, form the basis of causal inference in many areas of biostatistics (e.g., \cite{MurphyEtAl(01)}), epidemiology (e.g., \cite{Robins(86)}), and psychology (e.g., \cite{lillie2011n}).
 In experimental economics, many authors recognize the benefits of panel-based experiments, for instance \cite{BellemareEtAl(14), BellemareEtAl(16)} highlighted the potentially large gains in power and \cite{CziborEtAl(19)} emphasized that panel-based experiments may help uncover heterogeneity across units.
 Despite these benefits, panel experiments are used infrequently in part due to the lack of a formal statistical framework and concerns about how the impact of past treatments on subsequent outcomes may induce biases in conventional estimators \citep{CharnessEtAl(12)}.
-In practice, most authors typically assume away this complication by requiring that the outcomes only depend on contemporaneous treatment, what is often called the ``no carryover assumption'' (e.g., \cite{AbadieEtAl(17)}, \cite{AtheyImbens(18)}, \cite{AtheyEtAl(18)-MatrixCompletion}, \cite{ImaiKim(19)}, \cite{ArkhangelskyImbens(19)-DoubleRobustId}, \cite{ImaiKim(20)-twoway}, \cite{ChaisemartinDHaultfoeuille(20)}).
-Even when researchers allow for carryover effects, they almost solely focus on incorporating the uncertainty due to sampling units from some large (potentially infinite) super-population as opposed to the design-based uncertainty, which arises due to the random assignment.\footnote{See \cite{AbadieEtAl(20)} for a discussion of the difference between sampling-based and design-based uncertainty in the cross-sectional setting.}
+In practice, authors typically assume away this complication by requiring that the outcomes only depend on contemporaneous treatment, what is often called the ``no carryover assumption'' (e.g., \cite{AbadieEtAl(17)}, \cite{AtheyImbens(18)}, \cite{AtheyEtAl(18)-MatrixCompletion}, \cite{ImaiKim(19)}, \cite{ArkhangelskyImbens(19)-DoubleRobustId}, \cite{ImaiKim(20)-twoway}, \cite{ChaisemartinDHaultfoeuille(20)}).
+Even when researchers allow for carryover effects, they commonly focus on incorporating the uncertainty due to sampling units from some super-population as opposed to the design-based uncertainty, which arises due to the random assignment.\footnote{See \cite{AbadieEtAl(20)} for a discussion of the difference between sampling-based and design-based uncertainty in the cross-sectional setting.}